nfdi4cat/voc4cat/README.md

 Here are the steps, for submitting updates in Excel including the git commands.

 - Get the Excel-vocabulary file
-  - For an existing vocabulary, download the latest version of the vocabulary from
+  - For an existing vocabulary, the latest version of the vocabulary is always available via github-pages.
-    - TODO add link!
+    - The general url is `https://{gh-org-name}.github.io/{vocabulary-name}/{vocabulary-name}.xlsx`
+    - For example in nfdi4cat/voc4cat-template the vocabulary `vocab_example` can be downloaded from [https://nfdi4at.github.io/voc4cat-template/vocab_example.xlsx](https://nfdi4at.github.io/voc4cat-template/vocab_example.xlsx)
-  - For settin up a new vocabulary, use the xlsx-file from the templates-folder.
+  - For setting up a new vocabulary, use the xlsx-file from the templates-folder.
 - Make changes to the Excel file
 - Add the Excel file to your clone of the repository into the folder `inbox-excel-vocabs`
   - The name of the Excel-file must match the vocabulary that you want to update (e.g. myvoc.xlsx to update a vocabulary named "myvoc").